By extending the growing season, greenhouse growing enables the cultivation of organic, pesticide-free produce all year round.

 In contrast, the detached greenhouse can be placed almost anywhere, making them usable for commercial and non-commercial use alike.
 Lastly, gutter connected greenhouses are used by commercial growers because you can attach multiple greenhouses together.

 The structure of the greenhouse can be made from aluminum, galvanized steel, wood, or plastic.
-Each material has a different structure and panel type they work best with.
-Steel, for example, is best for polyethylene sheets or polyvinyl chloride (PVC) based fabrics.
+All the different greenhouse materials have different structures and panel types they work best with.
+Steel frames, for example, are a good choice for polyethylene sheets or polyvinyl chloride (PVC) based fabrics.
 If you’re on a budget, plastic is also a good option that won’t rot from moisture like wood.

 Typical flooring materials for a greenhouse are concrete, porous concrete, gravel, and dirt.
 Flooring material affects both your greenhouse’s heat efficiency and light transmission.